|[ << ]||[ >> ]||[Top]||[Contents]||[Index]||[ ? ]|

 For official observatory visitors, we have seven single rooms and a double room, two bathrooms each with bath, shower and toilet, a dining room, a meeting room and a lounge room.
 Quarters staff are present from 08am to 4pm weekdays.
 The cost of accommodation at the Parkes Observatory Quarters is shown in the table below.

 All prices are 10% GST inclusive.
-Students receive a 50% discount on room and meal prices.
+Students receive a 50% discount on room and meal prices and children under 12 are given a 50% discount on meals (breakfast.)
 The Quarters kitchen is now available for self catering, with meals no longer provided by Quarters staff.
 If you wish to purchase lunch and/or dinner from the Dish Cafe, please place your order directly with the Cafe.
 Please see the menu from the Dish Cafe and place your order with the Cafe either by phone or in person.
 Collect your meals from the Dish Cafe or organise delivery to the Quarters with Craig – the owner.
 Please note that hot food orders must be made before 12.30pm.

 The Cafe is open 7 days from 8:30am to 4.15pm daily, except Christmas and Boxing Days.
 The phone number is: 6862 1566.
 Please let Craig, or his staff, know that you are a CSIRO visitor and entitled to a discount.
 Craig is also able to set up a tab for the duration of your visit.